vishnunk/code_ghost/README.md

   7. Implement Linked list in C.
   8. Reverse a Linked list.
   9. Function to check whether the given Linked list is palindrome or not.
+    a.
+Using stack (Two times traversal).
+    b.
+By reversing linked list (Reverse half of the linked list and compare).
   10. Search for a word in a line.